Business tips

 • Join Twitter Spaces in your niche: Spaces are live audio events where you can engage directly with others in your field.
 Whether you’re speaking or just listening, they’re a great way to connect with like-minded individuals.

-Pro tip: If you feel ready, host your own Space on a topic that resonates with your audience.
+Pro tip: If you feel ready, host your own Space on trending topics that resonate with your audience.
 This positions you as a thought leader and draws people to your profile.

 • Use event hashtags strategically: Many niches have dedicated hashtags for events or themed days, like #PortfolioDay or #FanArtFriday.
 Posting during these events can help you reach a larger, more targeted audience.